Marcell Ozuna Player Props: Braves vs. Athletics

 Marcell Ozuna At The Plate

-- Ozuna has reached base via a hit in 22 games this season (of 39 played), and had multiple hits in eight of those games.
+- Ozuna has picked up a hit in 22 of 40 games this season, with multiple hits eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.